top of page

 (1465- 1469) The Woodvilles rise, the rift widens, and the man who made Edward begins to unmake him

-Every position Richard wanted for his allies goes to Elizabeth's family instead.
+Every position he wanted for his allies goes to the queen's family instead.
 Every slight is deliberate.
 Every appointment a dagger.
-The king Richard made has chosen his queen's grasping relatives over the man who gave him his throne.
+Alice watches the man she loves turn his cold fury into something far more dangerous: a plan.

-But Richard makes a fatal mistake.
-He releases Edward.
-He believes he can still control the king he made.
+But Richard makes a fatal choice.
+He releases Edward, believing he can still control the king he made.

 Fleur de Lys